PathNaresh/APB_UVM/README.md

 Rest all files are in the tb sub directory.

 Inside the sim sub directory create the makefile - which contains the commands to execute.
 For instance to compilation use 'make compile' & for simulation use 'make simulate' etc. can check for those other commands in the makefile.
-Note - to run these commands go to the sim sub directory & should run every inside it.
+Note - to run these commands go to the sim sub directory & should run everything inside it.

 I used tool questasim/2022.4 version [module load mentor/questasim/2022.4]